-Again as in the previous month car registrations in April have soared by 19%.
+Again as in the previous month car registrations in April have soared by 19% compared to March.
 This is difficult to explain in the current circumstances.
+It seems that Greeks withdraw their cash from banks and buy durables especially vehicles in case a Grexit leads to steep devaluation and higher prices on imported goods.
+In this way people try to shield themselves from the anticipated impact of a default.
+It is a behaviour seen in other crisis hit countries like Russia and Cyprus.
 However, there is a turn towards small city vehicles (with very low taxation) covering 75% of the registrations.
 Furthermore there is a tendency for the replacement of vehicles powered by oil with those powered by the much cheaper petrol.
 So the primary factor behind the growth in car registrations is economy with consumers getting out of larger and more expensive to operate vehicles as they realise that the current crisis will go on for much longer.